Mini Shepherd’s Pies

 - Paprika, optional

-- In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
-Add garlic and cook for 1 minute or until tender; drain.
-Stir in the chili sauce, vinegar and salt; set aside.
+- Preheat oven to 375°.
+In a large skillet, cook and crumble beef with onion and garlic over medium heat until no longer pink, 5-7 minutes; drain.
+Stir in chili sauce and vinegar.

 These were really fun to make, I had the help of my 10 yr old son.
 He loved putting them together and loved eating them!